1978 National Archives vault fire

 A major fire occurred at the National Archives and Records Administration's film vault in Suitland, Maryland on December 7, 1978.
-The fire destroyed 12.6 million feet of Universal Pictures Newsreel footage from 1929 to 1967, most of it single-copy, irreplaceable and never before seen by the public.
-It included film of the bombing of Pearl Harbor, other World War II combat footage and the Great Depression.
+The fire destroyed 12.6 million feet of Universal Pictures Newsreel footage from 1929 to 1967, most of it single-copy, irreplaceable, and never before seen by the public.
+It included film of the bombing of Pearl Harbor, other World War II combat footage, and the Great Depression.
+The cause of the fire and who was responsible was controversial with three parties involved in multiple private and government investigations.

 Film stock

 Most of the film stock consisted of outtakes of newsreels produced during World War II that had never been seen by the public.
 It was donated by MCA-Universal Pictures to the National Archives in 1974 as a gift to the American people.
 It was in the public domain and irreplaceable because there were no copies.
-The Universal newsreels that are remaining have become some of the most frequently requested items in the National Archives film collection.
+The Universal newsreels that survived the fire have since become some of the most frequently requested items in the National Archives film collection.

 The outtakes were stored in 27 film vaults located at the Suitland, Maryland National Archives facility, in Building A. There were two other buildings, Buildings B and C of the same size.
 The newsreels themselves - not the outtakes - were not destroyed because the National Archives had already transferred them to safer film stock and they were kept at a different location.
 By the time of the fire, the National Archives was still in the process of transferring the outtakes to safety stock.

 The fire destroyed almost everything in Building A including about 12.6 million feet of 35mm black-and-white negatives, or about 70% of the MCA-U donation.
 An additional 42,000 feet of safety stock was destroyed.
 A third group, totaling 600,000 feet, was also destroyed but had backups elsewhere.